splewis/get5/README.md

 - Automatically executing match config files
 - Automatically setting team names/logos/match text values for spectator/GOTV clients

+#### TODO:

+This is still very-much a work in progress.
+It may have bugs.
+See the [issues](https://github.com/splewis/get5/issues) section for bugs or things that are yet-to-be-done.
+Pull requests are welcome.

 ## Download and Installation

 #### Requirements